By Hannah Shain

 While hiring is always a balance of jobs to be done and the return on hiring, it’s worth considering that sometimes a team of one can do you more of a disservice than no team at all.
 Alternatively, RevOps can be a shared responsibility across sales, marketing, and customer success, and it’s a common way for companies to operate (as opposed to having a center of excellence that governs all things operations).

 Another area to consider is what ratio of ops-to-sales you should hire to keep your team in balance.
 This question came up during our live webinar, and is definitely worth additional research to determine what’s trending.
-(We would love to hear your thoughts on this in the comments below!)

 Our panel dug into this topic and more.
 Watch the recording below: